 You can use it in other dishes or thaw it and eat it.
-Frozen food has a great shelf life and a way to reduce your food expense.
+Frozen food has a long shelf life and is a great way to reduce your food expense by eliminating waste.

 You probably thought you couldn’t get fresh fruits on a budget.
 However, bananas are one of the cheapest fruits you can buy.
 They’re less expensive because they are available all year long and you can buy a smaller bunch to save money.